Powerlearnproject/se-day1-assignment-whitehack22/README.md

 "Provide a brief overview of the causes and consequences of World War I, focusing on the role of alliances and the Treaty of Versailles."

 Why the Improved Prompt is More Effective:

+a.
 Specificity: The revised prompt specifies the historical period (World War I) and focus areas (causes, repercussions, alliances, and the Treaty of Versailles), allowing the AI to deliver appropriate material.
+b.
 Clarity: The question makes it apparent that the user wants an overview, which helps the AI decide the depth and scope of the response.
+c.
 Conciseness: The prompt is brief yet informative enough to lead the AI efficiently, reducing the need for follow-up queries.